pulcher/ignite-learning-paths-training-aiml/aiml30/workshop-instructions.md

 ## Create Additional Resources Needed
 Once you have created the base Azure Machine Learning Service and entered the Studio window (http://ml.azure.com) we need to add additional compute resources.

-### Create Compute Targets
+### Create Compute Instance
-1. Create Notebook VM
+1. Create Compute Instance (Notebook VM)
     * Click on the nav "Compute"
     * Click "New"
-    * Enter a name for your notebook VM
+    * Enter a name for your compute instance
     * Click Create
 ![Create Compute](https://globaleventcdn.blob.core.windows.net/assets/aiml/aiml30/CreateNotebookVM.gif)
-2. Create Training Compute
+2. Create Training Cluster
     * Click on the nav "Compute"
     * Select 'Training Clusters'
     * Click "New"
     * Enter a name for the resource
-    * Select "Machine Learning Compute" from the dropdown
-    * Select the machine size, e.g. Standard_D3_v2
+    * Select the machine size, e.g. Standard_D2_v2
     * Select Low Priority
     * Enter the min and max nodes (recommend min of 0 and max of 5)
     * Click "Create"
     ![Create Compute](https://globaleventcdn.blob.core.windows.net/assets/aiml/aiml30/CreateMlCompute.gif)

-3. Create Kubernetes Compute
+3. Create Inference Cluster
     * Click on the nav "Compute"
     * Select "Inference Clusters"
     * Click "New"